ExpatCopilotExpatCopilot

 CareerEnglishTravel

-Dense hiring, English-default services, and easy trains / Schiphol when you need them.
+Dense hiring, English-default services, and easy trains / Schiphol when you need them — the cities below are strong when career options and travel links matter as much as rent.

 Amsterdam